System Requirements

 Check the zeroing and sighitng settings at Shift Point of Impact.

-Prefer to train on smooth screen surfaces.
-If you project the range onto a rough wall surface, the uneven wall surface might reflect the laser into unpredictable directions creating false flares, and leading to imprecise shot detection.
+Prefer to train on a smooth screen surface.
+If you project the range onto a rough wall, the uneven surface might reflect the laser into unpredictable directions creating false flares resulting in imprecise shot detection.

 Check in the Camera App if Screen Calibration has been completed: Screen Calibration button shall be green